prebitha/Predicting-Trades/Cluster Customer/Readme.md

 - [X] **PART 1 - CLUSTERED CUSTOMER PERFORMANCE**

+I used a new Jupyter Notebook to code for this part as the clustering useing KMeans makes the file large making it challenging to upload/use.

 Cluster 1 is the our cluster of our ideal customers and we can see that they are the ones with the high Volume of trades throughout. [codes here](https://github.com/prebitha/Predicting-Trades/blob/main/Cluster%20Customer/Customer%20Performance.ipynb)

 ![2021-06-27 (16)](https://user-images.githubusercontent.com/81169091/123558280-bfa08880-d795-11eb-8f46-da2a4decce26.png)